carbocation/interpose/README.md

 )

 func main() {
-	router := mux.NewRouter()

-	router.HandleFunc("/{user}", func(w http.ResponseWriter, req *http.Request) {
-		fmt.Fprintf(w, "Welcome to the home page, %s!", mux.Vars(req)["user"]) })

 	middle := interpose.New()

-	// Apply the router.
-By adding it first, all of our other middleware will be
-	// executed before the router, allowing us to modify headers before any
-	// output has been generated.
-	middle.UseHandler(router)

-	// Tell the browser which server this came from middle.Use(func(next http.Handler) http.Handler {
+	// Tell the browser which server this came from.
+	// This modifies headers, so we want this to be called before
+	// any middleware which might modify the body (in HTTP, the headers cannot be
+	// modified after the body is modified) middle.Use(func(next http.Handler) http.Handler {
 		return http.HandlerFunc(func(rw http.ResponseWriter, req *http.Request) {
 			rw.Header().Set("X-Server-Name", "Interpose Test Server")
 			next.ServeHTTP(rw, req)
 		})
 	})

+	// Apply the router.
+By adding it last, all of our other middleware will be
+	// executed before the router, allowing us to modify headers before any
+	// output has been generated.
+	router := mux.NewRouter()
+	middle.UseHandler(router)

+	router.HandleFunc("/{user}", func(w http.ResponseWriter, req *http.Request) {
+		fmt.Fprintf(w, "Welcome to the home page, %s!", mux.Vars(req)["user"]) })

 	// Launch and permit graceful shutdown, allowing up to 10 seconds for existing